Bullingdon Club: 2000s

-In the 21st century the Bullingdon is primarily a dining club, although a vestige of the Club's sporting links survives in its support of an annual point to point race.
-The Club President, known as the "General", presents the winner's cup, and the Club members meet at the race for a champagne breakfast.
-The Club also meets for an annual Club dinner.
+In the 21st century the Bullingdon is primarily a dining club, although a vestige of the club's sporting links survives in its support of an annual point to point race.
+The Club President, known as the "General", presents the winner's cup, and the club members meet at the race for a champagne breakfast.
+The club also meets for an annual Club dinner.
 Guests may be invited to either of these events.
 There may also be smaller dinners during the year to mark the initiation of new members or in celebration of other occasions.
-The club often books private dining rooms under an assumed name, as most restaurateurs are cautious of the Club's reputation as being the cause of considerable drunken damage during the course of their dinners.
+The club often books private dining rooms under an assumed name, as most restaurateurs are cautious of the club's reputation as being the cause of considerable drunken damage during the course of their dinners.

 In 2007, a photograph of the Bullingdon Club taken in 1987 was discovered.
 It made British headlines because two of the posing members, Boris Johnson and David Cameron, had gone on to careers in politics and at the time were, respectively, Conservative candidate for Mayor of London and Leader of the Conservative party.
 The copyright owners have since declined to grant permission to use the picture.

-In recent years—following negative media attention and the Club's apparent depiction in the play Posh and its film adaptation The Riot Club—membership has supposedly dwindled.
+Following negative media attention and the club's apparent depiction in the play Posh and its film adaptation The Riot Club—membership has supposedly dwindled.
 In 2016 it was claimed that only between four and six members were left, all of them postgraduates, and that no new undergraduate members joined the previous year.
-However, many consider it more likely that the club has simply resorted to more covert operation in recent times.
 Many Oxford students cited an unwillingness to be associated with "ostentatious wealth celebration".

-In June 2017, members of the Club attempting to shoot their annual Club Photo on the steps of Christ Church were escorted out by college porters for not securing permission for the shoot.
+In June 2017, members of the club attempting to shoot their annual Club Photo on the steps of Christ Church were escorted out by college porters for not securing permission for the shoot.
 Nearby non-member students heckled the club as they left, with one even playing "Yakety Sax" (the theme song for The Benny Hill Show).